Malware Secure Computers

 However, the cost of custom components for prototyping, circuit board design and some software development are beyond our ability to self-fund, therefore we are now facing the need for government assistance.

-Anywhere a malicious malware infection can infect a computers BIOS or hard drive, destroy data, ransom data, cause costly data misinformation or the release of sensitive corporate or personal information.
+Anywhere a malicious malware can infect a computers BIOS or hard drive, destroy data, ransom data, cause costly data misinformation or the release of sensitive personal, corporate or military information.

-In short, anywhere in the world where the exchange of information data needs to be Malware Safe.
+In short, anywhere in the world where the flow or exchange of information data needs to be Malware Safe.

-Other Malware Security uses for our NCoCC :
+Other Malware Safe uses for our NCoCC :

 Other markets currently under investigation for our NCoCC include: use in laptop computers, tablets, cell phones, instrumentation applications and others.
-The major obstacle for entering these markets is the high cost for R&D to miniaturizing our NCoCC into a hybrid circuit, which is needed for high volume production and lower cost.
-We just cannot afford the high cost of hybrid R & D at this very early stage of our corporate development, but is certainly part of our long term objectives and business plan.
+The major obstacle for entering these markets is the high cost for R&D to miniaturizing our NCoCC into a hybrid or integrated circuit.
+Miniaturization is needed for high volume production for lower cost and size reduction for portable and IIOT products.
+We just cannot afford the high cost of a hybrid R & D project at this very early stage of our corporate development, but is certainly part of our long term objectives and business plan.

 Enterprise Systems: (a special market)